elodieiam/C-Piscine/README.md

 as well as **collaborative group projects** like Rushes and BSQ (Biggest Square) to enhance our **C programming skills and teamwork experience**.

 ## Features 📋
-1. **Comprehensive C Programming Skills:** Build a robust foundation in C by mastering essential programming constructs such as pointers, structures, functions and data types.
+1. **Comprehensive C Programming Skills:** Build a robust foundation in C by mastering essential programming concepts such as pointers, structures, functions and data types.
 2. **Advanced Memory Management:** Learn to efficiently manage memory through dynamic allocation, pointers and address manipulation
 3. **Shell Scripting:** Master the basics of Bash scripting with dedicated modules on shell programming
 4. **Collaborative Projects:** Engage in group projects to apply our C programming skills in real-world scenarios and develop teamwork capabilities